 This range means your concrete surface can be multi-coloured (due to natural colour variation in aggregate materials) and used to complement your home or landscaping designs.
-For example, your exposed aggregate concrete might pair with your home’s exterior paint, or contrast other concrete surfaces in your outdoor space.
-Put simply, exposed aggregate offers greater colour and design options.
+For example, your pavement might pair with your home’s exterior paint, or contrast other concrete surfaces in your outdoor space.
+Put simply, it offers greater colour and design options.

-Looking for more reasons to go with the exposed aggregate look?
+Looking for more reasons to go with this look?
 Click here for 5 of the BIGGEST advantages of this decorative finish

 Longevity: Plain concrete

 Plain concrete requires very little maintenance and can stand up to the worst Melbourne weather for 30 years (or more).
 Able to hold up against extreme weather conditions (including Melbourne’s famous ‘four seasons in a day’ climate), plain concrete is a workhorse that rarely requires repairs and very little maintenance.